Find out why every older adult should own this fitness tool. Plus, get tips for choosing a band and simple exercises to get started.

 Another reason to love exercise bands: They’re great for both standing and seated exercises so you can easily modify moves to fit your needs.
 For example, if standing biceps curls don’t work for you, you can do them while sitting down in a chair.
 Or if you typically do seated exercises but are ready for a challenge, you can progress to standing up.

 Ready to give it a try?
-Use the tips here to find a band, then try adding two or three of the exercises below to your weekly routine.
+Use the tips here to find a band, then try adding the exercises below to your weekly routine.

 As always, safety is key.
 The exercises here may be different or more advanced than those you’ll experience in a SilverSneakers class.
 If you have a chronic condition, an injury, or balance issues, talk to your doctor about how you can exercise safely.